-Since our inception, we have incurred losses while advancing the R&D of our DM199 product candidate.
-We have not generated any revenues from product sales and do not expect to do so for at least three to five years.
-We do not know when or if, we will generate any revenues from product sales or out-licensing of our DM199 product candidate or any future product candidate.
-We do not expect to generate any revenue from product sales unless and until we obtain regulatory approval.
+Since our inception, we have incurred losses while advancing the development of our DM199 product candidate.
+We have not generated any revenues from product sales and do not expect to do so for at least three to four years.
+We do not know when or if we will generate any revenues from product sales or out-licensing of our DM199 product candidate or any future product candidate.
+We do not expect to generate any revenue from product sales unless and until we obtain required regulatory approvals.
 We expect to continue to incur substantial operating losses until such time as any future product sales, licensing fees, milestone payments and/or royalty payments are sufficient to generate revenues to fund our continuing operations.
-Provided that the FDA lifts the clinical hold on the IND for our ReMEDy2 clinical trial we expect our operating losses to increase as compared to prior periods as we continue the research, development and clinical studies of, and seek regulatory approval for, our DM199 product candidate.
-In the long-term, subject to obtaining regulatory approval of our DM199 product candidate, or any future product candidate, and in the absence of the assistance of a strategic partner, we expect to incur significant commercialization expenses for product sales, marketing, manufacturing and distribution.
+We expect our operating losses to moderately increase as compared to recent prior periods as we continue the research, development and clinical studies of, and seek regulatory approval for, our DM199 product candidate, including, in particular, the continuation and global expansion of our ReMEDy2 trial.
+In the long-term, subject to obtaining regulatory approval of our DM199 product candidate, or any other product candidate, and if we are unable to secure the assistance of, or out-license to, a strategic partner, we expect to incur significant commercialization expenses for product marketing, sales, manufacturing and distribution.

-Accordingly, we expect we will need substantial additional capital to further our R&D activities, planned clinical studies, regulatory activities and otherwise develop our DM199 product candidate, or any future product candidates, to a point where they may be commercially sold.
-Although we are striving to achieve these plans, there is no assurance these and other strategies will be achieved or that additional funding will be obtained on favorable terms or at all.
-While the rate of our future negative cash flow per month will vary due to our clinical activities, particularly considering the effects of the FDA imposed clinical hold, and the timing of expenses incurred, we expect our current cash, cash equivalents and marketable securities will be sufficient to allow us to continue to work with the FDA to lift the clinical hold and continue our Phase 2/3 ReMEDy2 trial in patients with AIS, complete data analysis in our REDUX Phase 2 trial in patients with CKD and otherwise fund our planned operations for at least the next 12 months from the date of issuance of the consolidated financial statements included in this report.
-However, the amount and timing of future funding requirements will depend on many factors, including our ability and timing to release the clinical studies, the potential expansion of current development programs, potential new development programs, and enrollment in our clinical studies, and periation of current development additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time, especially if market conditions for raising additional capital are favorable.
+Accordingly, we expect we will need substantial additional capital to complete our R&D activities, including current and anticipated future clinical studies, regulatory activities, and otherwise develop our product candidate, DM199, or any future product candidate, to a point where the product candidate may be out-licensed or commercially sold.
+Although we are striving to achieve these plans, there is no assurance that these and other strategies will be achieved or that additional funding will be obtained on favorable terms or at all.
+We expect our rate of future negative cash flow per month will vary depending on our clinical activities and the timing of expenses incurred and will increase moderately relative to recent prior periods as we continue and globally expand our ReMEDy2 trial and the Phase 2 PE trial is conducted.
+We expect our current cash resources will be sufficient to continue our ReMEDy2 trial, support the Phase 2 PE trial and otherwise fund our planned operations for at least the next twelve months from the date of issuance of the consolidated financial statements included in this report.
+The amount and timing of our future funding requirements will depend on many factors, including timing and results of our ongoing development efforts, including our current ReMEDy2 trial and the Phase 2 PE trial, the potential further expansion of our current development programs and other factors on our operating expenses.
+We may require significant additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time, especially if market conditions for raising additional capital are favorable.